in-the-keyhole/now-playing-hasura/README.md

 ## Data

-In the API tab of the hasura console:
+In the API tab of the Hasura console:

 - Create a user account